Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 - Useful Reading (material that increase knowledge and awareness related to art)
 - Contact Us (visitors can send messages/email)

+>- there is no price tags or artist name or even art piece name listed in the gallery page.

 Other features such as social media links and a contact phone number are included under each page.